-The entailment problem, for symbolic heaps with inductively defined predicates satisfying some additional conditions, was shown to be decidable (with elementary recursive time complexity) in [7].
-We showed that this problem has an actual 2-EXPTIME-hard lower bound.
+We showed that the entailment problem, for symbolic heaps with inductively defined predicates satisfying some additional conditions, showed to be decidable (with elementary recursive time complexity) in [7] has an actual 2-EXPTIME-hard lower bound.
 In the light of the recent results of [10, 14, 12], this settles an open problem concerning the tight complexity of what is currently the most general decidable class of entailments for Separation Logic with inductive definitions.
-Note that the 2-EXPTIME-hardness proof relies only on entailments between atoms (more precisely they are of the form $p(x) \models_S q(x)$ ) and that inductive rules defining p and q contain no equational atom.
+Note that the 2-EXPTIME-hardness proof relies only on entailments between atoms (more precisely they are of the form $p(\mathbf{x}) \models_S q(\mathbf{x})$ ) and that inductive rules defining p and q contain no equational atom.
 Further, the constructed structures are actually quite restricted: they are directed acyclic graphs, with "almost" a tree shape, where only a polynomial number of children pointing to (nil, nil) are shared between nodes.
 Thus, 2-EXPTIME-hardness also holds for systems that are restricted to generate structures of this form.
-This draws a very precise boundary for the complexity of the entailment problem in the considered fragment of SLk, since it is known that the problem is EXPTIME-complete if the structures are trees (possibly enriched with backward links from children to parents, [8]).
-Note that, in the present paper, the existence of shared children between nodes entails that the considered structures do not fulfill this property.
+This draws a very precise boundary for the complexity of the entailment problem in the considered fragment of SLK, since it is known that the problem is EXPTIME-complete if the structures are trees [8] (possibly enriched with backward links from children to parents).